NoahIsADeveloper/Slime-TD/README.md

 ## Troubleshooting Build
 - **Windows Defender Warning:** The `.exe` might be quarantined.
 Restore it from quarantine.
 - **Missing DLLs:** Make sure the `.exe` and all DLLs are in the same folder.

-## Optional Tips
-- If you’re tweaking code often, consider running the game directly through the VS Code extension for faster testing.
-- Keep your `.love` file and DLLs together — moving them around can break the build.